-It is possible to feel well following a critical incident, participate in the incident debriefing, and come out of the debriefing feeling a bit unsettled.
+It is possible to feel well following a critical incident, participate in the incident group debriefing, and come out of the debriefing feeling a bit unsettled.
 This is not concerning unless the feeling is uncomfortably intense.
-The unsettled feeling that can be generated by a debriefing is often caused by psychologically revisiting the incident or learning new information.
-This feeling usually diminishes within a brief time period.
+The unsettled feeling that can be generated by a group debriefing is often caused by psychologically revisiting the incident, being exposed to the experiences of others, or learning new information.
+This feeling usually diminishes within a brief period of time.